symmatthew973/IAM-Access-Control-Lab/README.md

-# IAM Access Control Lab

-## Overview
-This project simulates a basic Identity and Access Management (IAM) system using Python.
-It demonstrates how organizations manage user identities, enforce access permissions, and track security events.

-The system implements Role-Based Access Control (RBAC), user provisioning and deprovisioning, and audit logging for security monitoring.

-## Features
-- Role-Based Access Control (RBAC)
-- User provisioning
-- User deprovisioning
-- Least privilege enforcement
-- Security audit logging

-## Technologies Used
-- Python
-- JSON
-- Git / GitHub

-## System Architecture
-- `users.json` stores user identities and roles
-- `resources.json` defines which roles can access specific systems
-- `access_control.py` contains the core IAM logic and access enforcement
-- `audit_log.txt` records access events and security logs

-## Example Workflow
-1. Users and resources are loaded from JSON files
-2. A user attempts to access a protected resource
-3. The system verifies role permissions
-4. Access is granted or denied
-5. The event is recorded in the audit log

-## Example Output
-Example terminal output:

-- Access granted: Alice -> HR_Portal
-- Access denied: Bob -> Finance_System
-- User Dana provisioned
-- User Bob deprovisioned

-## Security Concepts Demonstrated
-- Identity lifecycle management
-- Role-based authorization
-- Least privilege
-- Access auditing
-- Unauthorized access detection
+IAM Access Control Lab

+Introduction

+This is a Python simulation of a straightforward Identity and Access Management – or IAM – system.
+The lab shows how companies might deal with identities, oversee access, and watch out for security occurrences.

+The system includes Role-Based Access Control, or RBAC, user provisioning, user deprovisioning, and security checking.

+Features

+ Role-Based Access Control (RBAC)
+ User provisioning
+ User deprovisioning
+ Enforcement of least privilege
+ Security auditing

+Technologies

+ Python
+ JSON
+ Git / GitHub

+How it’s Built

+ `users.json`: holds details of users and their roles;
+ `resources.json`: holds details of which roles are allowed to use which resources;
+ `access_control.py`: holds the code that manages identities and controls access to resources;
+ `audit_log.txt`: holds a record of access requests and security details.

+How it Works

+The system gets users and resources from the JSON files.

+Then, a user asks for access to a resource.

+The system sees if the user’s role gives them permission to use that resource.

+The user is either allowed or not allowed access to the resource.

+An item is added to the audit log.

+What You’ll See

+Here’s some of what the system might display when it’s running:

+Access granted: Alice -> HR_Portal
+Access denied: Bob -> Finance_System
+User Dana provisioned
+User Bob deprovisioned

+Security Ideas Shown

+ Managing identities over time
+ Authorisation based on roles
+ Least privilege
+ Access auditing
+* Finding attempts to get access without permission.